osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 {% endhighlight %}

-So first we do the obvious; we make the smooth function `s` (since Smooth.js uses lazy evaluation, recreating `s` each time is inexpensive).
+So first we do the obvious; we turn the array into the function `s` (since Smooth.js uses lazy evaluation, recreating `s` each time is inexpensive).

 The next chunk of code needs some explanation.
 Basically what we want to do is turn the